-Greg Bennici is a member of the firm’s Business Litigation Practice Group.
+Greg Bennici is a member of the firm’s Managed Care + Employe Benefit Litigation Group.
 He frequently handles disputes related to group welfare benefits, the Employee Retirement Income Security Act (ERISA), health insurance, disability insurance, and life insurance coverage.
 Mr. Bennici regularly defends claims brought against plan fiduciaries, and represents plan administrators and insurers in enforcing plan and policy terms and recovering plan assets.
 Read his full rc.com bio here.

 In Hansen v.
 Group Health Cooperative, 2018 U.S. App.
 LEXIS 25033, (9th Cir.
 Sep.
 4, 2018), two psychotherapists (“Providers”) sued Group Health Cooperative (“GHC”) in Washington state court, alleging GHC engaged in unfair and deceptive practices, in violation of Washington’s Consumer Protection Act.
 The Providers claimed that GHC engaged in unfair and deceptive business practices … Continue Reading